okohll/abdocs/content/docs/security-and-compliance/security-features/usage-monitoring/_index.md

 - System Owner
 - Architect
 ---
-agileBase comprehensively logs changes to data in the system as well as changes to the structure of the system.
+Agilebase comprehensively logs changes to data in the system as well as changes to the structure of the system.
 Powerful [reporting facilities]({{<relref "usage-reporting">}}) allow the generation of audit trails, trend monitoring, customer success monitoring etc.

 ## What is logged
 ### User actions